dimgeorgievv/dimgeorgievv.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Research Scientist in the group of [Prof. Dame Molly Stevens](https://www.stevensgroup.org) at the University of Oxford, working on deep learning approaches for analytical chemistry, label-free biophotonics and drug discovery.
+I am a Postdoctoral Research Scientist in the group of [Prof. Dame Molly Stevens](https://www.stevensgroup.org) at the University of Oxford.
+My research focuses on deep learning methods for label-free biophotonics, analytical chemistry and molecular modelling, with applications in cellular and tissue imaging, diagnostics and drug discovery.

+I completed my PhD in AI \& ML at Imperial College London in 2025, supervised by Prof. Mauricio Barahona and Prof. Dame Molly Stevens.
+My doctoral research developed methods for label-free chemical analysis based on deep learning and Raman spectroscopy to study early human brain development in neural organoids.

+Prior to this, I obtained an MMath in Mathematics from the University of Southampton, with minors in computer science, machine learning and physics.
+I also have industry experience in machine learning, data science and software engineering.

 <br>